-- the non-enrolment notification form is completed within 5 school days when a non-enrolment notification task is sent to a school from ENROL.
+- the non-enrolment notification form is completed within 5 school days when a non-enrolment notification task is sent to a school from ENROL

-- all contact details for the student held by the school, and any additional information (eg involvement with other agencies) that will assist with locating the student, are entered on the non-enrolment notification form.
+- all contact details for the student held by the school, and any additional information (for example, involvement with other agencies) that will assist with locating the student, are entered on the non-enrolment notification form.
 Comments must include information about what the school has done to resolve the student’s non-attendance before the student withdrew from school.

 Rule 5 — School and other user responsibilities

 5.1 Every principal must ensure that:

 - ENROL is updated for all the school’s students, which includes those students who are attending offsite centres such as: special education satellite classes, Teen Parent Units, Activity Centres, Alternative Education, Secondary Tertiary programmes, and Regional Health Schools

 - every student enrolled at the school is recorded in ENROL in accordance with these rules

 - the data in ENROL relating to the students currently enrolled in the school is maintained accurately and promptly by the school's authorised users